jacksoncharles/serverless-qa-template-api/README.md

-# AWS Serverless Q&A Template Solution
+# AWS Serverless Q&A Template

-A big data template Q&A engine that can be built upon and used for everyday services such as discussion forums, comments and surveys.
+A big data Q&A template service that can be easily built upon and used for everyday services such as discussion forums, comments and surveys.
 Deployed to AWS using the [Serverless Framework](http://serverless.com).

 Includes pagination and global secondary indexes for retrieiving by user, thread or unique key and is multi-tenancy ready.
 It is loosely inspired by the [AWS Example Forum](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html) and designed to be implemented as part of a distributed system.